Article

 • A qualified appraisal may be required before the donation to substantiate fair market value.

-• Not all charities can handle such assets (however, most Donor Advised Funds programs can, and they can often facilitate these types of donations for those charities – more on that later).
+• Not all charities can handle such assets (however, most donor-advised fund programs can, and they often facilitate these types of donations for charities).

-• Additional laws and regulations may apply (ex: Rule 144 resale restrictions), so it is essential to consult your legal, tax, and financial professionals when considering donating these types of assets.
+• Additional laws and regulations may apply, not only to the donor but also for the charities, so it is essential to consult your legal, tax, and financial professionals when considering donating these types of assets.

 Concentrating several years’ worth of donations into a single year (provided you can do so), then skipping contributions for several years, can allow you to make a significant charitable impact while maximizing the tax deduction for your contributions.